John B. England: Later career and death

 After the war, Major England stayed in the Air Force.
-By 1949 he was promoted to lieutenant colonel and was given command of the Air Force's cadet training school at Nellis AFB, Nevada.
+In 1949, he was given command of the Air Force's cadet training school at Nellis AFB, Nevada.

 On 5 June 1949, he married Marilyn Ruth Boswell and they had three children.
 During this time he formed a flight demonstration team called "The Red Devils", flying World War II-era P-51 Mustangs painted an all-over red.
 The team was short-lived, because the Mustangs and England were needed for service in Korea.

 England served briefly in the Korean War flying six combat missions and on 20 February 1951 he was promoted to lieutenant colonel.

 In October 1953, he was assigned to Alexandria Air Force Base in Alexandria, Louisiana as commander of the 389th Fighter-Bomber Squadron where he flew the F-86 Sabre.
 The squadron deployed to what was then Toul-Rosières Air Base, France in the fall of 1954.
 From Toul, England flew a mission for gunnery practice near Tripoli, Libya.
 He was then returning to Toul from Marseille, France, on 17 November 1954.
 Due to bad weather and low visibility, he made several attempts to land and on his final approach his engine flamed out due to lack of fuel.
 As he attempted to land without power, he was killed while trying to avoid a barracks building.

+Legacy

-For this selfless act, Alexandria AFB was renamed England Air Force Base.
+For the selfless acts committed during his death, Alexandria AFB was renamed England Air Force Base.

 He was the leading ace of World War II from Missouri and England City Park in Caruthersville, Missouri has a memorial in his honor.
 Part of the inscription on the plaque reads "This memorial of Colonel England is dedicated to and represents the highest tradition of American fighting men lost in wars fought for the preservation of our freedoms."

 England was buried at Arlington National Cemetery on 30 November 1954.